-In addition to taking 24 additional credits with the Department of Education, students will complete 15 credits of English courses, including 3 credits of Shakespeare, 3 credits of multicultural/minority literature, and 3-6 credits of American literature.
-The program also requires 3 credits each of Linguistics and Rhetoric and Composition.
-Students in the program also will complete a comprehensive examination in British and American literature.
+In addition to taking 24 additional credits with the Department of Education, students in the MA English Adolescent Education program will complete 15 credits of English courses, including 3 credits of Shakespeare, 3 credits of multicultural/minority literature, and 3 credits of American literature.
+The program also requires 3 credits of Linguistics and 3 credits of Rhetoric and Composition.
+Finally, students in the program will complete a comprehensive examination in British and American literature.

-- 18 credits in literature given by the Department of English; of these, 3 credits must be in Shakespeare, 6 credits in American literature, and 3 credits in literature with a multicultural emphasis.
-Three credits in American literature may be waived with the approval of the Graduate Advisor.
+- 18 credits in literature given by the Department of English; of these, 3 credits must be in Shakespeare, 3 credits in American literature, and 3 credits in literature with a multicultural emphasis.

 - 3 credits in English Linguistics (ENGL 607).

 - 3 credits in Rhetoric and Composition (ENGL 615).

 - Passing a four-hour comprehensive examination in British, American, and world literature.